PTSSry/Website/content/fi/authors/konsta-tarkkala/_index.md

 ---
 # Display name
-name: "Konsta Tarkkaa"
+name: "Konsta Tarkkala"

 # Username (this should match the folder name and the name on publications)
 authors:
-- konsta-tarkkaa
+- konsta-tarkkala

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Vice Chairman
+role: Varapuheenjohtaja

 # Organizations/Affiliations
 # organizations: